KRFOSS/kali-docs/arm/raspberry-pi-2/index.md

 ---

 {{% notice info %}}
-The Raspberry Pi 2 has `Raspberry Pi 2 Model B V1.1` printed on the PCB above the CPU.
-If your Raspberry Pi 2 has `Raspberry Pi 2 Model B V1.2` you can follow this, or you can follow the [Raspberry Pi 2 v1.2 documentation](docs/arm/raspberry-pi-2-1.2/)
+If your Raspberry Pi 2 has `Raspberry Pi 2 Model B V1.2` printed on the PCB above the CPU, we suggest to follow the [Raspberry Pi 2 v1.2 documentation](docs/arm/raspberry-pi-2-1.2/).
+However if it says `Raspberry Pi 2 Model B V1.1`, keep reading
 {{% /notice %}}

-The [Raspberry Pi 2](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/) is a quad core 900MHz, with 1GB of RAM.
-Kali Linux fits on an external microSD card.

 By default, the Kali Linux Raspberry Pi 2 image contains the [**kali-linux-default** metapackage](https://tools.kali.org/kali-metapackages) similar to most other platforms.
 If you wish to install extra tools please refer to our [metapackages page](/docs/general-use/metapackages/).